rodrigo-rac2/json2csv-api/README.md

 # This is an API to conver JSON 2 CSV for the LawnStarter JSON Format

-# Sample format can be found at file:
+Sample format can be found at file:

 /api/data/standardJSON.json

-# This project adds the endpoint 'postJson', where the user can provide a JSON Data Stream
+# This project adds the endpoint 'postJson'

-# In the above format and receive a CSV file in the format required in the tests
+The user can provide a JSON Data Stream in the above format and receive a CSV file in the format required in the tests

 # TO install: